globalbao/terraform-azurerm-policy/README.md

 ## Terraform input variables (variables.tf)

+* Usable if you have setup an Azure service principal for authentication as per example usage instructions below.

 | Name               | Description                           | Type     | Default Value
 |:-------------------|:--------------------------------------|:---------|:--------------
 | `subscription_id`  | Your Azure Subscription ID            | `string` | null